AdobeDocs/campaign.en/help/v8/send/interaction-best-practices.md

 Because there is a field in the proposition table named `@rank`, the value in the workflow temp table will be copied.

-For more on storing additional fields in the proposition table, see [Integrating an offer via a workflow](../../interaction/using/integrating-an-offer-via-a-workflow.md#storing-offer-rankings-and-weights).
+For more on storing additional fields in the proposition table, refer to [this section](interaction-send-offers.md#storing-offer-rankings-and-weights).

 For outbound offers with Interaction, this is useful when several offers are selected and you want to record in which order they will be displayed in an email.